CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- TODO
+- Come to every class.
-- TODO
+- Pay attention in class and take notes.
 - TODO

 #### Unacceptable Conduct

-- TODO
+- Not coming to class.
-- TODO
+- Students not bringing their computer.
 - TODO

 ### Deadlines